viviunn/SAM_Med2D/README.md

 <!-- ## Description -->

 ## Using SAM-Med2D for Prostate Segmentation
+Prepare train and test datasets according to the instructions below.
+Each training set requires an 'image2label_train.json' file.
+The test set requires a 'label2image_test.json' file.
+If using a validation set, prepare a 'label2image_val.json' file.

 ## 🌤️ Highlights
 - 🏆 Collected and curated the largest medical image segmentation dataset (4.6M images and 19.7M masks) to date for training models.